BlackRose484/BlackRose484/README.md

 <br>

 - Hello, and welcome to my GitHub profile!
-My name is Phan Anh Tu, and I am curently a Computer Science student with a passion for creating engaging and user-friendly web applications.
+My name is Nguyen Ngoc Hung, and I am curently a Computer Science student with a passion for creating engaging and user-friendly web applications.

 - Currently, I am pursuing a Bachelor's degree in Computer Science, where I am also learning and expanding my knowledge in software development.